 - SWK701 Master of Social Work Field Education 2

 In these courses students undertake the placement from 3-5 days per week (Master of Social Work students will complete one course work subject alongside placement).

 Students can also apply for RPL as their first placement if they have extensive previous experience in the field.
-Please see the Field Education Coordinator Gerard Jeffries for more details.
+Please contact the Field Education Coordinator Rachel McCarthy for more details.

 Preparation and assessment

 Students are required to attend integration sessions before and during placement to prepare for and share placement experiences.
 Students also have assessment pieces during placement including a learning agreement and final essay.